acgis-zhan0701/GUI_R/README.md

 I used the [soil great group](https://github.com/acgis-zhan0701/testreadme) R script as a template to create this calculator.

-### Soil Great Group
+### Note

-Estimate processing time can depend on which framework layer that you are choosing.
+Estimate processing time can depend on which framework layer that you are choosing. <br />
-For ecozone, estimate processing time is 8 minutes.
+For ecozone, estimate processing time is 8 minutes. <br />
-For ecoprovince, estimate processing time is 7 minutes.
+For ecoprovince, estimate processing time is 7 minutes. <br />
-For ecoregion, esitimate processing time is 5 minutes.
+For ecoregion, esitimate processing time is 5 minutes. <br />
 For ecodistrict, estimate processing time is 5 minutes.